YashMarmat/django-ecommerce-bookstore/README.md

 Also, before purchasing any book you will be redirected to the login or signup page.
 So that new users can signup on the site and then can buy their favourite book.
 The site also informs users which book is available and which one is out of stock !.

-* see the app in action here: https://ym-djecom.herokuapp.com
+* checkout the site here: https://ym-djecom.herokuapp.com

 ## Get_Started